23 January 2019, Rolls Royce, London

-There is a lot of focus is on trade facilitation.
+There is a lot of focus on trade facilitation.
 The Secretariat is looking at addressing gaps with the help of development partners as the levels of readiness are very wide.
-The Secretariat is grateful to the development partners who are helping implement initiatives such as the ASEAN Single Window.
+The Secretariat is grateful to the development partners who are helping implement initiatives such as the ASEAN Single Window (mainly with the US).

 The aim is to have an ASEAN Single Window in each ASEAN Member State by the end of the year.
 The Secretariat believes that facilitation is the greatest way to reduce barriers and aims to reduce 10% of the cost of doing business within 5 years.

 The Secretariat has the ASEAN Qualifications Reference Framework (AQRF) that seeks to enable comparisons of education qualifications across participating ASEAN Member States (AMS).
 The secretariat is also working on Mutual Recognition Arrangements (MRAs) that would allow greater cross movement of skilled labour such as for doctors and engineers.

 It was noted that 60% of GDP in ASEAN is in services so standards and mutual recognition of those services are important for the region.